 - Get a good feel for class by observing and then talking with current students and faculty at the break: we ask that visitors minimize participation in class and seminar discussions.

-- Spring quarter 1st Year Core meets in the Seminar 2 building complex, *D* building, Room D1105 (ground floor).
+- Fall quarter 1st Year Core meets in the Seminar 2 building complex, *E* building, Room E1105 (ground floor).

 - Plan to get to campus by 5:40 to have time to park and make your way to class.
 Parking costs $3—cash only—and the closest parking is in Lot C.

 - See the MPA Course Syllabi page for the course syllabus, which you can use to plan your visit if you wish: the syllabus includes a schedule of topics that will be discussed each week.

 For the Tribal Governance concentration/cohort: